-Stetson International Environmental Moot Court Competition - North American Regional
+Stetson International Environmental Moot Court Competition - North America Regional

 American University Washington College of Law, Washington, DC

-For details about the competition including the problem and competition rules, please visit the Stetson Law International Environmental Moot Court Competition website.
+For more information about the 2015-2016 competition generally, see the Stetson Law International Environmental Moot Court Competition website!

 Opening Reception and Registration

-Welcome to the Atlantic Regional of the Stetson IEMCC!
+Welcome to the North America Regional of the Stetson IEMCC!
 WCL is pleased to be hosting you for this exciting competition.
+More information about registration, the opening reception, and the competition schedule will be available in the coming months.

 Schedule of Competition

 Upon conclusion of the Finals, there will be a short awards ceremony.
-In order to ensure that participants needing to fly back to their cities can do so, this will end no later than 4:30pm and we anticipate it will be over by 4pm.
-Awards will be given to the winners of the North American Regional as well as for Best Memorial and Best Oralists for various parts of the competition.
+Awards will be given to the winners of the North America Regional as well as for Best Memorial and Best Oralists for various parts of the competition.
+Congratulations to everyone who competed in the North America Regional!
+Pictures will be posted following the International Finals.

 There are many options for accommodation in the Washington, DC area.
-We have arranged for a special rate at the Courtyard by Marriott in Chevy Chase.
+We will be arranging a special rate at the Courtyard by Marriott in Chevy Chase.
 It is one of the closest hotels to the Washington College of Law, as it is located one metro stop away.
 More details about the rate will be available soon and sent to the team contacts.

 Getting to the Washington College of Law

 The American University Washington College of Law is located in Washington, DC, in the upper-northwest region.
-All travel to and from the Atlantic Regional is the responsibility of the participants.
+All travel to and from the North America Regional is the responsibility of the participants.
 Below is information that may assist you in getting to the Washington College of Law.

 Three major airports serve the Washington, DC area: